Content starts here

 Making a difference where you live

-For 90 days, beginning January 8, AARP Maryland volunteers converge upon the State House to advocate on behalf of older Marylanders.
-Here is where we will see them this week.
+For 90 days, beginning January 8, AARP Maryland volunteers converged upon the State House to advocate on behalf of older Marylanders.
+Read on to see all that we have accomplished!

 Recent utility rate hikes untenable for Marylanders on fixed incomes.